Mustay-Bey of Lika: Tales

 That's what Mustay-Bey from Lika said, That's what all the Turks in Lika said.

-This saying comes from the song "Budalina Tale dolazi u Liku" (Tale the fool arriving in Lika).
-What is meant by the saying is that the words of Mustay-Bey are law, and the Turks mentioned refer to Islamized Slavic inhabitants of the region.
+Meaning the words of Mustay-Bey are law.
+The Turks mentioned refer to islamized slavic inhabitants of the region.

-Just like most songs from Krajina, the main character very rarely acts alone, the same applies for Mustay-Bey.
-He's often accompanied by Đerzelez, the Hrnjica brothers or Budalina Tale.
-The role that Mustay-Bey plays in the tales is usually as having a leading role over his companions.
-For both military actions and bridal processions it was necessary to seek permission from Mustay Bey.
-And if Mustay decided on a battle, a cannon would be fired to inform all of Krajina that they should prepare for battle.
+Like most songs from Krajina, the main character very rarely acts alone.
+He is often accompanied by Đerzelez, the Hrnjica brothers or Budalina Tale.
+Mustay-Bey usually leads his companions in these stories.
+For both military actions and bridal processions, it was necessary to seek his permission.
+If Mustay decided on a battle, a cannon would be fired to inform all of Krajina that they should prepare for battle.

-Mustay always had the role of authority, he was the guardian of Krajina and the personification of the legal system.
-As the great and wise old man that he was, he never rushed recklessly into battle at any cost, but rather behaved as a leader who showed concern for the lives of his soldiers.

-Mustay-Bey never deviates from the knightly rules of warfare, even if it would cost him.
-In one tale, he forbids Meho Dizdarević from coming to the aid of Đulić, since this was Đulić's duel and his only.
-He forbids his knights to loot Mostar, because of which, the Krajišniks return angrily to Krajina.
+Mustay always has the role of an authority, the guardian of Krajina and personification of the legal system.
+As a great and wise old man, he never rushed into battle, but rather showed concern for the lives of his soldiers.
+He never deviates from the knightly rules of warfare, even if it is to his disadvantage.
+In one tale he forbids Meho Dizdarević from coming to the aid of Đulić, since Đulić's was to duel alone.
+He forbids his knights to loot Mostar, causing the Krajišniks to angrily return to Krajina.
 He forbids Muslims to exact revenge on Christians, because "the infidel might tribulate the Muslims later".